 Today, this large, well characterized research cohort (the Texas Harris Alzheimer's Research Study) contains clinical, neuropsychiatric, genetic, and blood biomarker data on more than 3000 participants diagnosed with Alzheimer's disease (AD), mild cognitive impairment (MCI), and normal study controls.
 A unique strength of the cohort is the enrollment of the largest number of Mexican American participants in an ongoing Alzheimer’s disease research study.
 The research cohort is a longitudinal study, where subjects are followed annually and data and samples are collected.
 Analysis of the longitudinal data set enables TARCC investigators to model changes in cognitive function over time, allowing identification of factors that affect not only risk, but disease progression.

 The expansion of TARCC, coupled with increased funding, has greatly increased Texas’ capacity to advance research and discovery to improve early diagnosis, treatment, and prevention of Alzheimer's disease.

-Since 2005, the Texas Legislature has appropriated more than $36 million in state funding to the Council for Alzheimer's disease research in Texas.
+Since 2005, the Texas Legislature has appropriated more than $36 million in state funding for Alzheimer's disease research in Texas.